Who We Are

 Creative Director & Executive Producer

-As Creative Marketing Director & Executive Producer of ¡Qué Gente, Mi Gente!, Sarah Pichardo is Family Bridges’ creative superhero.
-When’s she’s not obsessing over pixels, designs and scripts–or brainstorming plans to take over the world–she is coming up with new and different ways to spoil her 13 nieces and nephews.
+As Creative Marketing Director for Family Bridges and Co-Writer & Executive Producer of ¡Qué Gente, Mi Gente! and The Secrets of Santa Monica, Sarah is Family Bridges’ creative superhero.
+She’s a three-time Telly Award winner and a Midwest Emmy nominee.
+When’s she’s not obsessing over pixels, designs and scripts –or brainstorming plans to take over the world – she is coming up with new ways to spoil her 13 nieces and nephews.

 Creative Content & Project Specialist